-Note: These tips are focused on Zencity surveys, like Community Asks and Pulse, as well as Zencity Engage projects.
+Note: These tips are focused on Zencity surveys as well as Zencity Engage projects.
 Find tips specifically focused on Zencity’s Community Survey here

 As you launch your survey, check out these best practices for getting the word out.
 Not only do higher response rates mean higher quality results, many cities and counties around the country have noticed that directly sharing the survey with their residents:

 Improves their public perception as a government interested in feedback and prioritizing resident voices